 Wang Lab

-Targeting the tumor microenvironment of advanced cancers
+Targeting the tumor immune suppressive microenvironment

 Inside the Wang Lab, we’re elucidating the immune suppressive tumor microenvironment to identify novel combination immunotherapeutic approaches to glioblastoma and GI metastases.